PanwarM/PtestMethod/index.rst

 ..
-Ptest Method documentation master file, created by sphinx-quickstart on Fri Jul 13 13:04:20 2018.
+PentestGodMod documentation master file, created by MohitPanwarM on Fri Jul 13 13:04:20 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ptest Method's documentation!
+Welcome to PentestGodMod documentation!
 ========================================

 This Repo will be my knowledge database about Pentesting skills.
 It has been inspired by https://bitvijays.github.io And some of the content will be the same as a starting point.